-Perhaps the world’s rarest penguins and the world’s most ancient with just a few thousand in total, so to spot these endangered penguins is a real treat!
+Thought to be The World’s rarest and The World’s most ancient penguins with just a few thousand in total, it is a special treat to spot these endangered penguins.

-The Yellow Eyed Penguin known as a Hoiho in Maori is so iconic it features on the Kiwi $5 dollar note.
+The Yellow Eyed Penguin known as a 'Hoiho' in Maori is so iconic that it features on the New Zealand $5 dollar note.

 The world’s smallest penguins are found all along the Catlins coast nesting in caves and burrows.
 They fish close to shore and come in after dark and go out before dawn so can be tricky to see.

-New Zealand sea lions are most endangered and threatened in the world.
+New Zealand sea lions are the most endangered and threatened in The World.

 These large earless seals take their name from the male or bull’s nose which looks like an elephant’s trunk.
-It is used to make load roaring noises especially during the mating season and is handy for saving water.
+It is used to make load roaring noises especially during the mating season, and is also used for saving water.

-Exceptional males can be up to 6 metres long and 4,000 kg!
-Even the pups can be 80 pounds and 4 foot long when they are born.
-Our Southern species are bigger than those up North.
+Exceptional males can be up to 6 metres in length and weigh up to 4,000 kg!
+Our Southern species are bigger than those in the North.